Experts Talk: Rail and Intermodal Facility Electrification With Will Kirby

 There are several options that may help reduce grid power demand amounts based on the needs and capabilities of the facility.
 On-site solar energy production can be used in some locations, namely on rooftops.
 Wind energy generally is less desirable due to obstructions, zoning requirements, and other restrictions.

 Ultimately, though, the decision will likely involve early-and-often coordination with utility providers in the planning stages of the project.
 In some cases, if the utility doesn’t have enough grid capacity for the changes, a new transmission line and/or substation might be required — a major undertaking and cost that could get passed along to the rail owner/operator.
 These barriers to execution should be explored early in the process to ensure that the power will be available when it’s needed.

 Q. With a large increase in power demand, how can electrified facilities optimize their energy use?

-Modeling a new electrified facility’s operation could, for example, lead to an optimized charging schedule for trucks, or it could reveal a better battery size to use with solar power generation.
-The modeling process will answer key questions and show the short-term and long-term costs of projects.
+Modelling a new electrified facility’s operation could, for example, lead to an optimized charging schedule for trucks, or it could reveal a better battery size to use with solar power generation.
+The modelling process will answer key questions and show the short-term and long-term costs of projects.

 Q. How can rail facility owners build resiliency into the electrification process?